 Section 504 Grievance Policy & Procedures

-The following internal grievance procedures have been adopted for students and employees of Limestone College.
+The following internal grievance procedures have been adopted for students and employees of Limestone University.
 A grievance is defined as any dissatisfaction occurring as the result of an individual’s belief that an issue relating to accessibility affects the individual unjustly or inequitably.
 This may involve allegations of disability discrimination, including disability harassment, carried out by employees, other students, or third parties.
 The individual has the right to raise a complaint and to have that complaint considered with courtesy and objectivity, in a timely fashion, and without fear of prejudicial treatment or retaliation.
-In cases of harassment, the College will take steps to prevent reoccurrence of any harassment and to correct discriminatory effects on the grievant and others, if appropriate.
+In cases of harassment, The University will take steps to prevent reoccurrence of any harassment and to correct discriminatory effects on the grievant and others, if appropriate.
 An individual with a complaint is encouraged to document and seek resolution within the following process: